jgow/org.openhab.binding.mqtt.frigatesvr/README.md

 - tracking and notification of Frigate server status
 - autodiscovery of your cameras as listed in the Frigate configuration
 - comprehensive camera event notification on a per-camera basis
-- ability to change individual camera settings (such as turning motion detect on/off, enabling 'improve contrast' etc.)
+- ability to change individual camera settings (such as turning recording and object detection on/off, enabling 'improve contrast' etc) via suitable channels.
-- availability of snapshots of last-detected object to OpenHAB as a channel.
+- availability of JPEG snapshots (with boundary boxes) of last-detected object to OpenHAB as a channel.
 - statistics information on a per-camera basis (fps etc).
-- (coming soon):
-    - server memory state (allowing OpenHAB to trigger rules/notifications if the Frigate server starts to run out of resources)
+- an API forwarder, allowing a local UI to use the Frigate server's HTTP API via a local endpoint on the OpenHAB server.
+- a streaming mechanism, allowing video for the 'birdseye' view and individual camera feeds to be viewed on the OpenHAB API.

 ## Philosophy

-The design philosophy behind this binding is to allow OpenHAB access to the useful and considerable status and event information from the cameras attached to the Frigate server, to allow rules to be triggered based upon changes to the streams as detected by Frigate.
+The design philosophy behind this binding is to allow for three main areas of functionality

+- OpenHAB access to the useful and considerable status and event information from the cameras attached to the Frigate server, to allow rules to be triggered based upon changes to the streams as detected by Frigate.
+- Per-camera configuration (such as turning motion detect on/off)
+- A forwarder mechanism to allow API calls to the Frigate server via an endpoint on the openHAB instance.
+- A streaming mechanism allowing video from the RTSP feeds of server 'birdseye' view and individual camera feeds to be visible on a UI widget via a URL on the local instance.

+### Events and channels
 Frigate detection events fall into three types: 'new', 'update', and 'end'.
 When an event occurs, it is assigned a unique ID and an event is posted.
 The binding picks this up and farms out the useful information into a set of channels.

 Frigate sends events as a delta - the event packet contains information pertaining to both the previous state (before the event occurred - denoted 'previous' in the camera channel descriptions) and information relating to the current state (denoted 'current' in the camera channel descriptions).
 This allows openHAB rules to make an intelligent decision based upon changes to the 'picture' seen by the cameras, with Frigate itself responsible for all the detection and image processing.

+The frigateSVR binding provides a *lot* of openHAB channels that can be used in a multitude of ways.
+Further information can be obtained through perusal of the Frigate documentation - the channel mapping is logical and follows the Frigate specifications - there should be no surprises.
+However, the architecture of this binding is slightly different from usual and the following section provides an overview.

+### API forwarder

+An API forwarder is available, allowing a UI widget to communicate with the Frigate server via a URL to the local openHAB instance (see channel fgAPIForwarderURL)

+### Streaming

 Prior to binding version 1.5, the binding did not handle video in any way.
 However, starting with binding version 1.5 - video streams are now available directly from a servlet on the openHAB instance.
 This makes use of the Frigate rtsp stream exports, and internally the binding uses a very similar mechanism to the 'ipcamera' binding to allow them to be rendered locally.
 That having been said, it is recommended that this facility be used only for low resolution streams as otherwise network and CPU loads may become intolerable.

 Frigate does all of the 'heavy lifting', including the object detection.
-Similarly, the management, viewing and downloading of actual video clips is more appropriately carried out by a UI - either Frigate's own UI or a UI widget integrated into OpenHAB - Frigate provides a rich REST API with which to facilitate such a design and this should be leveraged directly by a UI designer should an OpenHAB UI element wish to incorporate these features.
-You can find an example of how to display Frigate camera streams on the OpenHAB UI towards the end of this document, [here](#displaying-Frigate-camera-video-streams-on-openHAB-ui---an-example).

-It is clearly necessary for the openHAB instance to be able to communicate with the Frigate instance, however for UI purposes and depending on the topology of your network it may be desirable to pass part of the Frigate API through a reverse proxy so that it is accessible remotely.
-This binding does *not* provide these features either, as there is much more appropriate open-source software available to provide this if needed (e.g. one of the Apache web servers).

-That having been said, the frigateSVR binding provides a *lot* of openHAB channels that can be used in a multitude of ways.
-Further information can be obtained through perusal of the Frigate documentation - the channel mapping is logical and follows the Frigate specifications - there should be no surprises.
-However, the architecture of this binding is slightly different from usual and the following section provides an overview.
+An openHAB UI widget (e.g. oh-video) can read the stream directly from a URL provided on a channel to display real time feeds.

 ## Architecture